Setup man

 Francisco Rodriguez, who was a setup pitcher for the Anaheim Angels in 2002, tied starting pitcher Randy Johnson's Major League Baseball record for wins in a single postseason after recording his fifth victory in the 2002 World Series.

+In 2018, Josh Hader of the Milwaukee Brewers became the first setup man to win the Reliever of the Year Award, an award traditionally given to closers.
+Hader was then promoted to closer the following year.
+In 2020, Devin Williams became the second setup man to win the award, pitching as the seventh to eighth inning man for Hader.

 Tim McCarver wrote that the New York Yankees in 1996 "revolutionized baseball" with Mariano Rivera, "a middle reliever who should have been on the All-Star team and who was a legitimate MVP candidate."
 He finished third in the voting for the American League (AL) Cy Young Award, the highest a setup man has finished.
 That season, Rivera primarily served as a setup pitcher for closer John Wetteland, typically pitching in the seventh and eighth inning of games before Wetteland pitched in the ninth.
 Their effectiveness gave the Yankees a 70–3 win–loss record that season when leading after six innings.
 McCarver said the Yankees played "six-inning games" that year, with Rivera dominating for two innings and Wetteland closing out the victory.

 Illustrating the general trend, both Rivera and Rodriguez were moved to closer soon after excelling as setup men.
-On January 22, 2019, Rivera became the first unanimously elected baseball hall-of-famer having been inducted his first eligible year on the ballot.
+On January 22, 2019, Rivera became the first player unanimously elected to the Baseball Hall of Fame, having been inducted his first eligible year on the ballot.